Dr David Richards

 - Plant response to phytopathogens

-- Freddy Wordingham - PhD - "Optimising dermatological photodynamic therapy effectiveness using a novel radiative transfer model
+- Freddy Wordingham - PhD student - working on "Optimising dermatological photodynamic therapy effectiveness using a novel radiative transfer model"

-I am funded by the Wellcome Trust as part of the Centre for Biomedical Modelling and Analysis (CBMA).
+I am funded by the MRC as a Career Development Fellow.
+My group is also supported by BBSRC and the Wellcome Trust (as part of the Centre for Biomedical Modelling and Analysis).